Accelerating Additive Manufacturing Adoption in India

-The US pressure sensors market is valued at USD 23.16 billion in 2025 and is projected to climb to USD 33.24 billion by 2030, advancing at a 7.50% CAGR.
+The US pressure sensors market size is expected to grow from USD 23.16 billion in 2025 to USD 24.82 billion in 2026 and is forecast to reach USD 35.14 billion by 2031 at 7.18% CAGR over 2026-2031.
 Semiconductor manufacturers are driving a large share of this expansion as fabs tighten vacuum and gas control tolerances below ±0.05% full scale.
 Heightened safety rules in automotive, medical, and LNG infrastructure keep demand resilient even when supply chains face stress.
 The convergence of MEMS and NEMS platforms is reshaping cost curves, with nanoscale devices setting new accuracy benchmarks while easing integration into AI-ready modules.
 Battery-powered IoT systems are pushing adoption of capacitive designs that combine low power with temperature stability.
 Regionally, the South benefits from energy-cost advantages that attract new plants, while helium scarcity is forcing packaging innovation that improves long-term hermeticity.

 Key Report Takeaways